Convincing the Stubborn to Accept Mental Health Care

 Posted Oct 14, 2011

-I encountered the ONE THING question again yesterday in a session with a bright and caring group of residents at the University on Pennsylvania.
+I encountered the "one thing" question again yesterday in a session with a bright and caring group of residents at the University of Pennsylvania.
 One resident knew of two people who clearly needed mental health care, but refused treatment.
 She'd tried cajoling, logic, but nothing seemed to work.
-I waxed philosophically that finding the right approach is often art rather than a science.
-I usually answer this question with a catch phrase, be consistent and persistent.
+I waxed philosophically that finding the right approach is often an art rather than a science.
+I usually answer this question with a catchphrase, "Be consistent and persistent."
 The question came up later in the day, in a public talk.
 I woke up this morning realizing people deserve a better answer.

 Phases of Depression Management